-This information guide has been prepared by Newham Adult Social Care with advice and support from some of our customers.

-The guide will help you understand how requests for disability equipment and home adaptations are managed in Newham.
+This information guide has been prepared by Newham Adult Social Care with advice and support from some of our residents.
+It will help you understand how requests for disability equipment and home adaptations are managed in Newham.

-It is split into three sections.
+It is split into four sections.